A Proud Boy pleaded for leniency from a judge, then yelled 'Trump won' on his way out

 The last of the Proud Boys await sentencing

 Kelly had previously said that he weighed the sentences of other Jan.
 6 defendants and was working to avoid large sentencing disparities.
-This is part of why he gave Biggs and Rehl sentences far below guidelines and the government's recommendations.
+This is part of why he gave sentences far below guidelines and the government's recommendations.

 But one of Pezzola's defense attorneys, Roger Roots, filed a late sentencing memoranda for his client the morning of the hearing.
 In the filing, Roots warned against "a growing danger in Federal Courts of severe sentencing disparities" between Jan.
 6 rioters and "left wing rioters."